Skip to content

 ANSI

 ANSI is an ambiguous term.
-The American National Standards Institute is a body that published numerous computer text standards, including the famed ANSI Standard (X3.64) Control Sequences for Video Terminals and Peripherals, which introduced the control sequences used in modern terminals applications.
+The American National Standards Institute is a body that has published numerous computer text standards, including the famed ANSI Standard (X3.64) Control Sequences for Video Terminals and Peripherals, which introduced the control sequences used in modern terminal applications.

 • ISO 6429 - "Control functions for 7-bit and 8-bit coded character sets"